7 Ways That Coffee Is Bad For Your Skin And Acne

 Aside from the fact that sugar in coffee leads to the spike and crash in sugar levels that make you crave more sugar, coffee itself is made up of a chemical composition that boosts your stress hormones and stimulates your cravings for calorie dense carbs.

 That’s because coffee stimulates hyperadrenalism which makes your glands produce excess stress-response hormones, especially when reacting to stressful events and stimulators.
 A natural reaction to stress is to eat sweet, sugary foods or salty carbs – which are also sugars.
-Again, sugar is an inflammatory food that causes acne, so the tendency to crave and. subsequently, eat it, only makes acne worse.
+Again, sugar is an inflammatory food that causes acne, so the tendency to crave and, subsequently, eat it, only makes acne worse.

 Con 3: Coffee Boosts Your Body’s Stress Responses

 When you drink coffee, it makes you feel awake.
 But why is that?
-As mention in Con #2, coffee triggers hyperadrenalism.
+As mentioned in Con #2, coffee triggers hyperadrenalism.
 It boosts your adrenal glands to produce the hormones that your body uses to react to stress.
 Those hormones are cortisol, epinephrine and norepinephrine.

 Normally, your body produces these hormones in reaction to stressors such as problematic events, aggressive people or things that make us worry, to name a few.
 Then, when we aren’t stressed anymore, our bodies return to a more relaxed state, known as parasympathetic nervous system mode, where our stress hormones disappear.
 But in modern society, most people are under some kind of low level stress all the time, which is known as chronic stress.

-The problem here is that coffee exaggerates your body’s response to stress, meaning that your body is producing way more cortisol, epinephrine and norepinephrine than it should – at least double the normal amount.
+The problem here is that coffee exaggerates your body’s response to stress2, meaning that your body is producing way more cortisol, epinephrine and norepinephrine than it should – at least double the normal amount.
 But these hormones, especially cortisol, trigger acne.
 To make matters worse, stress hormones also cause your body to produce excess insulin.
 As mentioned in Con #1, insulin triggers reactions in your body that increases the possibility and severity of acne in your skin.

 Con 4: Coffee Makes You Resistant to Insulin, Impairing Your Glucose Metabolism

-Speaking of insulin, drinking coffee also makes you resistant to the hormone, making it harder for your body to break down carbs to digest them properly.
+Speaking of insulin, drinking coffee also makes you resistant to the hormone3, making it harder for your body to break down carbs to digest them properly.
 This is because insulin is what your body uses to level the sugar in your body, and carbs are sugars.
 When you produce too much insulin, your body becomes resistant to it.
 If your body is resistant to insulin, you can no longer effectively digest sugars, which come in the form of carbs.